 Leaving the scene of an accident resulting in property damage is commonly known as a hit and run.
 Although hit-and-run accidents happen quite frequently, many of them occur because a driver is afraid of their safety, involuntarily intoxicated, responding to an emergency, or unaware of the collision itself.
 In such cases, it is possible to avoid conviction with the legal assistance of a criminal defense lawyer.

-The Law Offices of James G. DeGiacomo has nearly a decade of experience helping clients who are facing serious criminal charges throughout Massachusetts.
-As a former prosecutor who has handled thousands of cases, Attorney James G. DeGiacomo can protect your rights, reputation, and freedom throughout the legal process and obtain the most favorable outcome on your behalf.
+DeGiacomo & Mikhlin, P.C. has nearly a decade of experience helping clients who are facing serious criminal charges throughout Massachusetts.
+As former prosecutors who have handled thousands of cases, Attorneys James G. DeGiacomo and Sergey Mikhlin can protect your rights, reputation, and freedom throughout the legal process and obtain the most favorable outcome on your behalf.